jamulussoftware/jamulus/src/res/homepage/manual.md

 into the right audio channel of the sound card and a reverberation effect shall be applied, set the channel selector to right and move the fader upwards until the desired reverberation level is reached.

-The reverberation effect requires significant CPU so that it should only be used on fast PCs.
+The reverberation effect requires significant CPU so it should only be used on fast PCs.
 If the reverberation level fader is set to minimum (which is the default setting), the reverberation effect is switched off and does not cause any additional CPU usage.